Table of Contents

 Microsoft Cloud App Security: Let’s Talk About It

 Microsoft Office 365 is one of the most powerful business productivity suites housed in the public cloud today.
-Today, many businesses are either already running business-critical services and applications in Microsoft’s Office 365 environment or are considering moving prem to the public cloud using Office 365.
+Today, many businesses are using Microsoft’s Office 365 environment.
+They are either running business-critical services and applications or considering moving prem to the public cloud.
 Office 365 indeed touts some great benefits for organizations looking to move to the public cloud.
 As with any technology solution used for business today, it must be scrutinized for potential security risks.

 Are not public cloud environments immune to the common security risks to business data that lives on-prem?
 Hardly!
 Many today have a huge misconception that simply moving to the cloud eliminates many of the significant security concerns in on-prem environments.
 Microsoft has taken a few steps in the right direction in terms of security for its Office 365 customers.
 However, there are still concerning security gaps in Microsoft’s Office 365 environment that businesses need to be aware of.
 Let’s look at some of the security concerns in Office 365 today and why organizations mustn’t take these lightly.

 Microsoft Office Backup Solution from SpinOneTry it Free

 On-prem vs. Cloud – No more security risks, right?
 Wrong!